 The HRC called for Expressions of Capability from researchers, community organisations, and other stakeholders to be part of a collaborative research team.
 Through this process, the HRC heard about the skills, experience, and connections respondents could contribute.
 We also heard about the research questions related to climate change and health and wellbeing that respondents wanted to help answer.

-We will review the Expressions of Capability, looking for capability and connections, potential to contribute to a cross-sector collaborative team, and alignment of research directions.
-A group of respondents will then be invited to participate in a virtual collaboration workshop.
+Expressions of Capability were reviewed for capability and connections, potential to contribute to a cross-sector collaborative team, and alignment of research directions.
+A group of respondents has now been invited to participate in a collaboration workshop.

 The collaboration workshop will support participants to build connections and explore potential research activities.
 Attendees must be willing to consider a range of different ideas and roles within a collaboration and be willing to work towards achieving consensus on a research direction.